-The TAP award aids eligible students in bearing the cost of tuition for post-secondary study.
+The TAP award aids eligible full time students in bearing the cost of tuition for post-secondary study.
 It is primarily based upon students' and parents' combined New York State Net Taxable Income.
 TAP awards may only be used in New York State.
 Students are eligible for a total of four academic years or eight semesters of payment at the undergraduate level for a bachelor's degree.
 Students may only use three years or six semesters of TAP while completing an associate degree.
+Students must also meet NYS satisfactory academic progress standards.